-Flexible and extensible playback: Although SCAMP comes with a basic general MIDI soundfont, any .sf2 soundfont can be used, and playback can also include MIDI or OSC messages to external programs or synthesizers, which effectively offers limitless sonic possibilities.
+Flexible and extensible playback: Although SCAMP comes with a basic general MIDI soundfont, any .sf2 or .sf3 soundfont can be used, and playback can also include MIDI or OSC messages to external programs or synthesizers, which effectively offers limitless sonic possibilities.

 Note-based, but in a broad sense: Although SCAMP conceives of music in terms of notes, notes in SCAMP are extremely flexible sound-objects that can include the continuous evolution of arbitrary playback parameters.

 Effortless microtonality: to play the G above middle C 30 cents sharp, the user has only to use the MIDI pitch 67.3.
 Behind the scenes, SCAMP manages all the MIDI pitchbend messages, placing notes on separate channels where necessary so that these messages do not conflict.

 Effortless playback of glissandi and dynamic envelopes.
 Both pitch and volume can follow arbitrary curves defined using the expenvelope package.

 Flexible and precise polyphonic tempo control using clockblocks.
 In SCAMP, different layers of music moving at different tempi can be interwoven with one another while remaining coordinated.
 Smooth accelerandi and ritardandi are possible, and the resulting music can be quantized according to the tempo of any layer.